 Procedures and Timetable

-Notification: By April 1, the Associate Provost for Quality Initiatives and Curriculum (QIC) and the Dean of Graduate Studies (DGS) will notify the appropriate deans and department chairs/school directors if their programs are to be reviewed in the next year.
+Notification: By April 1, the Assistant Provost for Accreditation, Assessment and Learning (AAL) (formerly Quality Initiatives and Curriculum) and the Dean of Graduate Studies (DGS) will notify the appropriate deans and department chairs/school directors if their programs are to be reviewed in the next year.

 Selection of External Review Committee: External reviews are mandated by the Ohio Board of Regents for all doctoral programs.
 The internal review committee and/or the academic college dean may request an external review of a department/school that does not have a doctoral program.
 Names of potential external reviewers are included in the department/schoolâ€™s self study report.
 These individuals should be experts in the discipline being reviewed, have extensive experience in administration of a graduate program and should have no professional or private conflict of interest.
 The DGS and academic college dean will select the external reviewers.

 External Review Committee Report: External reviewers will be provided with the self study report, internal review committee report and the department/school response document (if one was submitted).
 The external review committee report is due to the DGS within four weeks after the review is conducted.
 The report is provided to the AAL, the academic college dean and the department/school.

 Final Department/School Response: After considering the report from the external review team, the department/school has the option to prepare a response document.
 The response document is due to the DGS within two weeks of receiving the report.
 The document will be provided to the AAL and the academic college dean.

 Final Report and Action Plan: The AAL, DGS, academic college dean and department chair/school director meet to develop a final report and action plan.
 The report shall include a summary of the conclusions reached during the course of the review process as well as specific action items addressing any outstanding concerns that were raised.